 In-School Restriction: Students may be placed in the In-School Restriction (ISR) Room (also known as the RAM room) for truancy, insubordination, class cuts, skipped detentions and other offenses.
 The administration will attempt to contact parents when placing a student in the In-School Restriction Room.
-Students must bring their textbooks and assignments to the room and are expected to work on academic assignments during their stay.
-Faculty will work with the In-School Restriction supervisor to ensure that students have all assignments for the day.
+All students placed in In-School Restriction are expected to attend their classes remotely and complete work as if they were physically present in class.
+Faculty will work with the In-School Restriction supervisor to ensure that students have all assignments for the day and are able to connect to the classroom remotely.
 In the event that school is cancelled, the student will serve the following day.
 Student are expected to follow ISR rules including:

 - a.
 Arrive at ISR room punctually. - b.
-Bring all books, homework, projects and assignments. - c.
+Bring all books, homework, projects, assignments, and chromebook. - c.
 No talking or sleeping in ISR. - d.
 Eating or drinking is only allowed during lunch. - e.
 All work must be turned in to the ISR supervisor. - f.
 Students are not to leave the ISR without permission from a building administrator.